-Two madatory units: Dispute Solving in Law (Open book examination) Investigating Aspects of Criminal Law and the Legal System (2 Written Internal Assessments) COMPLEMENTARY SUBJECTS Physycholohy, History, English, Politics, Sociology, Business, Geography.
-ENTRY REQUIREMENTS 5 Subjects, including GCSE English Language and GCSE Mathematics, at Grade 4 or above.
-CAREER LINKS Barrister, solicitor, legal secretary, chartered legal executive, detective, licensed conveyancer, paralegal, trading standards officer, human resources advisor, politician and civil servant.
-OVERVIEW Civilised society must have and adhere to law otherwise there is anarchy and chaos.
+Three Mandatory Units Dispute Solving in Law (Open book examination) Investigating Aspects of Criminal Law and the Legal System (2 Written Internal Assessments) Applying the Law (Open book examination) Optional Unit Aspects of Family Law (2 Written Internal Assessments) ENTRY REQUIREMENTS 5 Subjects, including GCSE English Language and GCSE Mathematics, at Grade 4 or above.
+CAREER LINKS Barrister, chartered legal executive, civil servant, detective, human resources advisor, solicitor, legal secretary, licensed conveyancer, paralegal, politician and trading standards officer.
+COMPLEMENTARY SUBJECTS Business, Criminology, English, Geography, History, Politics, Psychology, Sociology, OVERVIEW Civilised society must have and adhere to law otherwise there is anarchy and chaos.
 Centuries ago from ancient Greece, Aristotle said the following, "At his best, man is the noblest of all animals; separated from law and justice he is the worst".
 This course is for those who adhere to the view that the rule of law fairly and justly applied is essential for the well-being of us all.
 The question to consider is this; are we committed to being part of the solutions of the problems of human interactions or do we let others do it on our behalf, or in the worst case scenarios become part of the problems?
 If you want to take an active role in shaping the future this course is for you.
-The course is directed by a magistrate from the Leicester and Rutledge Bench who will give her personal insights and guidance into how courts are administered and decisions made.
+The course is directed by a former magistrate from the Leicester and Rutledge Bench who will give her personal insights and quidance into how courts are administered and decisions made.
 Unit 1: Dispute Solving in Civil Law will examine and explore civil dispute resolution, enforcement of civil law, and how precedent works.
 There will be scrutiny of some important and ground breaking cases.
 Unit 2: Investigating Aspects of Criminal Law and the Legal System will have a wider remit and will explore statutory law making, legislation made outside Parliament, the legal profession, and the key elements of crime and sentencing.
 Again, there will be scrutiny of some important and ground breaking cases.
+Unit 3: Applying the Law the course will consider the impact and consequences of crime.
+Cases examined will be homicide offences, including murder, voluntary manslaughter and involuntary manslaughter.
+In addition, the examination of crimes against property such as theft, robbery and burglary.
+The powers of the police will also be under scrutiny, for example, the law relating to arrest, detention and searching people and property.
+Unit 4: Aspects of Family Law deals with some of the most important and sensitive aspects of life, with the courts mainly getting involved only when there are disputes that need to be resolved.
+This unit gives an understanding of the laws governing parenthood and parental responsibility and will examine how the courts resolve disputes regarding children.
+There are various legal regulations governing family lives and the formation of adult relationships that have to be adhered to and there will be the opportunity to give advice and guidance to potential clients.